Ashwini Akkunji

-Bio
+Biography

 Born in Siddapura, Udupi, Kundapura taluk, Udupi district, Karnataka, she was raised in a Tulu-speaking family to her mother, Yashoda Shetty Akkunji and father, B.R.
 Chidananda Shetty.
 Ashwini hails from an agriculturist family. with a sporting legacy.
 She grew up on her family's 5 acre farmland amidst Areca nut plantations along with her elder siblings a sister, Dipti and a brother, Amith.
 Earlier, Ashwini was employed with the Indian Railways, and as a manager in Corporation bank in Patiala, Punjab and presently works as a coach in Sports Authority of India Bangalore.

 Doping

 In July 2011 prior to Asian athletics championships in Kobe (Japan) she tested positive for anabolic steroids.
 She was subsequently dropped from the athletics team for the event and was suspended from athletics.
-She denied the charges but on 23 December 2011 the NADA banned her for a year.
-The Court of Arbitration for Sport (CAS) upheld an appeal by the International Association of Athletics Federations against lighter sentences and handed Ashwini and 5 other athletes (Mandeep Kaur, Sini Jose, Jauna Murmu, Tiana Mary and Priyanka Panwar) a two-year ban.
+She denied the charges, but on 23 December 2011 the NADA banned her for a year.
+The Court of Arbitration for Sport (CAS) upheld an appeal by the International Association of Athletics Federations against lighter sentences and handed Ashwini and five other athletes (Mandeep Kaur, Sini Jose, Jauna Murmu, Tiana Mary and Priyanka Panwar) a two-year ban.